bestia-dev-archived/mem1_phonegap/README.md

 The app works the same as with the PhoneGap Development app.
 It does not start the Wasm code.

+2019-04-06
+I think the problem is Browsers don't allow file:// URLs with ajax calls (for security reasons).
+And wasm is loaded as ajax call.
+So I have to put a static file server inside Cordova.
+Let's try.

 ## Programming References
 https://phonegap.com/
 https://www.formget.com/phonegap-build/